Blair Outdoor Education Centre Field Trip Information

 Yes, a WRDSB Outdoor and Environmental Education Specialist will be leading this program.

-Please ensure that student safety is a priority.
-Classroom norms that exist in the school building are also in effect during outdoor learning opportunities.
+Student safety is a priority.
+Classroom norms that exist in the school are also in effect during outdoor learning opportunities.
 A positive way to begin a great learning experience is to review class norms, acceptable student choices and respectful behaviour agreements.

 Materials and Equipment

-Educators are welcome to capture the learning experience as they see fit (ipad, camera, note taking, etc).
-Any equipment required for the activity will be provided by the centre.
+Any program equipment required for the activity will be provided by the centre.

 Name Tags

-If classroom management may be a challenge, teachers are encouraged to ensure that students wear name tags.
-This will help facilitators and volunteers to engage in conversation.
+Teachers are encouraged to ensure that students wear name tags.
+This will help facilitators and volunteers engage with students.

 What should students wear?